 - They rely on specialist advice and should know what questions to ask.
 So who to ask?

 - Chair manufacturers.
-Interested only in running the company, sales, etc.
+Interested only in running the company, sales, etc. No fully optimised model yet exists.

 - Designers.
 With a design team, become responsible for development of new models.
 Few, if any, have full overall understanding of medical issues, spinal biomechanics and anatomy and this results in misconceptions.